CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Experiments

 \textbf{Stochastic conveyor belt policy.} In this experiment, the uncertainty stems from the movement of the box on the conveyor belt, which serves as an obstacle for a robot to navigate around.
-The conveyor belt is velocity controlled, where the magnitude of the velocity is fixed to $0.05 \frac{\mathrm{m}}{\mathrm{sec}}$ but its direction is governed by the probability density function $f(x;\alpha) = \alpha \exp(-\alpha x)$, where the probability density where $x$ is the time since the last direction change and $\alpha$ is a parameter influencing the rate of direction change.
-We describe our implementation of this stochastic model in more detail in the appendix in Sec.~\ref{sec:robot_exp_details}.
+The conveyor belt is velocity controlled, where the magnitude of the velocity is fixed to $0.05 \frac{\mathrm{m}}{\mathrm{sec}}$ but its direction is governed by a known probability density function.
+We describe our implementation of this stochastic model in more detail in the Appendix in Sec.~\ref{sec:robot_exp_details}.